-Store at 2°C to 8°C. Do not use after expiration date printed on vial.
-If reagents are stored under conditions other than those specified in the package insert, they must be verified by the user.
+Store at 2°C to 8°C. The product is stable to the expiration date printed on the label, when stored under these conditions.
+Do not use after expiration date.
 Diluted reagents should be used promptly; any remaining reagent should be stored at 2°C to 8°C.

-Staining Protocol Recommendations:
+Staining Protocol Recommendations (intelliPATH FLX® and manual use):

-Peroxide Block: Block for 5 minutes with Biocare's Peroxidazed 1.
+Peroxide Block: Block for 5 minutes with Peroxidazed 1.

-Pretreatment: Perform heat retrieval using Biocare's Reveal Decloaker.
+Pretreatment: Perform heat retrieval using Reveal Decloaker.
 Refer to the Reveal Decloaker product data sheet for specific instructions.

-Protein Block (Optional): Incubate for 5-10 minutes at RT with
+Protein Block (Optional): Incubate for 5-10 minutes at RT with Background Punisher.

-Biocare's Background Punisher.